mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 #### Using Swimlanes

-Even in the most trivial businesses, the flow is not linear.
+Even in the simplest businesses, the flow is not linear.
 There are branches, loops and things that happen in parallel.
 Sometimes the touch points between different portions of the flow are well-defined, like _billing_ getting triggered only around the events of a sale, or maybe a cancellation.
 Other times, the relationship can be more complicated: announcing some famous speaker can boost sales, sales can attract sponsors, sponsorships can allow organizers to afford the paycheck for more superstars speakers, which can trigger more sales and eventually trigger a venue upgrade.

 **Horizontal Swimlanes** is a common way to structure portions of the whole flow.
 It usually happens after pivotal events, but there's no strict recipe here: the emerging shape of the business suggests the more effective partitioning strategy.